tacoe/OP1GO/README.md

 ## Usage

 *WARNING: This is not tested extensively, or even at all.
-See the disclaimer below.
-Please don't count on this tool for anything serious.
-Notably, don't count on this tool for not losing any of your brilliant music.*
+Please don't count on this tool for anything serious.*

 While on vacation, and it's time to back up that OP-1 (when the tape is full, or both album sides used, when got some brilliant presets, whatever), plug your Pi Zero in a wallcharger (micro-USB port marked 'PWR'), and connect the OP-1 to it (micro-USB port marked 'USB').
 Wait for the green LED on the Pi to turn off for a while.
 Now set the OP-1 into disk mode (shift-COM, then 3).
 After a while the Pi's LED will blink and it will start copying.
 It'll blink a few times as it goes.
 When it's done (this will take a few minutes), the Pi will start blinking rapidly and evenly.
 This means it's done.
 You can now disconnect everything.
 Next time, just rinse and repeat.
 OP1GO will make a new backup folder every time.